yahont/rtl8812au/README.md

-8812au module for linux kernel 4.15
+Realtek 8812au driver for linux kernel 4.15
 ==============

 ** THERE IS ABSOLUTELY NO WARRANTY **